mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/libraries/folder` indicates the path to the the folder with the libraries of the sample.
 * The `/path/to/output/folder` indicates the path to the output folder where the results will be saved.

 The output folder contains the results of the **5.a** in .sam file format.
-Also, inside the output folder, there is a `mappings` folder which contains the file `cat brat_v1.csv` which is a crosstable with libraries in the columns and bins in the rows.
+Also, inside the output folder, there is a `mappings` folder which contains the file `brat_v1.csv` which is a crosstable with libraries in the columns and bins in the rows.

 Also, there is the optional step 5.a.6, in which the user can calculate the genome coverage:

 Running **5.a.5**: (it is an opinion)

 ```
-mudoger 5.a.5 -A ~/path/to/abundance_table -B ~/path/to/basepairs_total_contigs_per_bin -C ~/path/to/average_number_of_basepairs_per_library ~/path/to/gtdb_taxonomy_table -o ~/path/to/output/folder
+mudoger 5.a.5 -A ~/path/to/abundance_table -B ~/path/to/basepairs_total_contigs_per_bin -C ~/path/to/average_number_of_basepairs_per_library -o ~/path/to/output/folder
 ```
 * The `/path/to/abundance_table` indicates the path to the relative abundance table.
 * The `/path/to/basepairs_total_contigs_per_bin` indicates the path to the table with the base pairs and the total contigs per bin.